 - Severe salivating.

 - Blood in his urine.

 If it’s hot outside, don’t worry – there’s plenty you can do to ensure your dog stays healthy during the summer months.

 An easy way to maintain a cool, comfortable environment for your dog is to provide plenty of shade and fresh water to help keep them hydrated throughout the summer.
 If your dog joins you on a journey, remember to take water and a towel.
-A wet towel is an easy, effective and enjoyable way for your dog to cool down, and it will be a great experience to share together.
+A wet towel is an easy, effective and enjoyable way for your dog to cool down and helps you avoid an episode of dog heat exhaustion.
 To make it even easier for your dog, avoid travelling during the hottest times of the day – that way you’ll both rest easy.